TrailsofGold/whitepaper/docs/crew.md

 If a user has more pirates that his/her ship capacity he/she can modify his/her crew composition in between each treasure hunt.

-He/she can alos sell or trade pirates that he/she does not use.
+He/she can also sell or trade pirates that he/she does not use.

 ## Items